-Manoli Moriaty is a composer, teacher, and researcher, with much of his work investigating the processes and interactions that emerge in collaborative practice.
-Regularly working alongside practitioners of choreography, theatre, and visual arts, he approaches collaboration as an ecosystem comprising of distinct yet interdependent media, cultures, methodologies, and aesthetics, with the creative outcomes representing the dialogue between those elements as they manifested during each partnership.
-His practice often draws influence from sound art, noise improvisation, post-acousmatic music, and rave culture, while his research employs methodologies from the fields of Human-Computer interaction, ethnomusicology, and Practice as Research.
+Manoli Moriaty is a music maker, performer, and scholar.
+Much of his work investigates the processes and interactions that emerge in collaborative practice.
+He regularly collaborates with dancers, actors, and visual artists, with creative outcomes representing the dialogue between the interdependent media, cultures, methodologies, and aesthetics that comprise each partnership.
+His practice draws influence from sound art, noise improvisation, post-acousmatic music, and rave culture, while his research employs methodologies from the fields of Human-Computer interaction, ethnomusicology, and Practice as Research.

 Migrating from my hometown of Athens, Greece to the United Kingdom in the late 90’s, I was lucky enough to catch the rave movement’s swan song.
 For the best part of the following decade, I played Jungle and Techno music at clubs, squats, and festivals across the North West, and travelled with sound systems as far as Eastern Europe.
 Following a diagnosis of chronic tinnitus, and the good fortune of studying composition and music technology with Stephen Davismoon, Joe Duddell, Nicola Spellman, Craig Vear, and Alan Williams, 2010 saw me migrating again, this time into sonic-arts.

-I have written articles and book chapters published by Taylor and Francis, Springer, and the Society for Artistic Research.
+I have written journal articles and contributed book chapters published by Taylor and Francis, Springer, Routledge, and Cambridge University Press.
 I am a member of the Theatre and Performance Research Association, the Irish Sound Science and Technology Association, and the Hellenic Electroacoustic Music Composers Association.
 I have delivered guest lectures and workshops at the Estonian Academy of Music and Theatre, the Chinese Academy of Arts, Leeds Beckett University, Liverpool Hope, CAST at Doncaster, and Wrexham Glyndwr University.
-I recently completed a Practice Research PhD examining polydisciplinary collaboration in performance practice, under the supervision of Joanne Scott, Stephen Davismoon, and Stephen Kilpatrick.
-My doctoral research was made possible through the Pathway to Excellence Scholarship by the University of Salford, where between 2015-2019 I was a lecturer at the School of Arts & Media, teaching undergraduate and postgraduate modules on music technology & performance, theatre practice, and multimedia performance.
+In 2019, I completed a Practice Research PhD examining polydisciplinary collaboration in performance practice, under the supervision of Joanne Scott, Stephen Davismoon, and Stephen Kilpatrick.
+My doctoral research was made possible through the Pathway to Excellence Scholarship by the University of Salford, where between 2015-2019 I was also a lecturer at the School of Arts & Media, teaching undergraduate and postgraduate modules on music technology & performance, theatre practice, and multimedia performance.
+In September 2020, I was appointed Lecturer in Music Production at the School of Creative and Performing Arts of Liverpool Hope University.